I’m an entrepreneur, mediator, systems thinker, and the founder of Altura Ventures and Altura Mediation.

 Fractal Design Corporation (IPO)

-I co-founded the company and helped develop Fractal Design Painter.
+I co-founded the company and helped develop the Windows version of Fractal Design Painter.

 SHOP.COM (sold to Market America)